Gaza Strip: Climate

 The Gaza Strip has a hot semi-arid climate (Köppen BSh), with warm winters during which practically all the annual rainfall occurs, and dry, hot summers.
 Despite the dryness, humidity is high throughout the year.
 Annual rainfall is higher than in any part of Egypt at between 225 mm in the south and 400 mm in the north, but almost all of this falls between November and February.

 Environment issues

 Environmental problems in Gaza include desertification; salination of fresh water; sewage treatment; water-borne diseases; soil degradation; and depletion and contamination of underground water resources.
 A UN official said in 2024 that "it could take 14 years ... to clear debris, including rubble from destroyed buildings" (of the Gaza war).

 Government and politics

-2025 Gaza peace plan
+Gaza Strip under Resolution 2803

 In October 2025, Israel and Hamas accepted the first phase of the Gaza peace plan resulting in the cessation of hostilities in the Gaza War and a partial Israeli withdrawal from the Gaza Strip.
-In the second phase of the plan it is envisioned that a multinational peacekeeping force be deployed in the Gaza Strip and a Board of Peace and Palestinian Committee be established to administer the Gaza Strip for a transitional period, before turning over governance to a reformed Palestinian Authority.
+In the second phase of the plan it is envisioned that an International Stabilization Force be deployed in the Gaza Strip and a Board of Peace and National Committee for the Administration of Gaza be established to administer the Gaza Strip for a transitional period, before turning over governance to a reformed Palestinian Authority.

-Board of Peace

-The Board peace is an international transitional body that is to oversee the reconstruction of the Gaza Strip and provide supervision and support to a Palestinian executive committee and International Stabilization Force.

-Palestinian Committee

-Resolution 2083 empowers the Board of Peace to supervise and support a "Palestinian technocratic, apolitical committee of competent Palestinians from the [Gaza] Strip, which shall be responsible for day-to-day operations of Gaza's civil service and administration".

-International Stabilization Force

-A multinational peacekeeping force, the International Stabilization Force (ISF), is to be deployed to provide strategic stability and operational protection in Gaza during the transitional period.
-The Israeli armed forces could be withdrawn from most of the Gaza Strip once the International Stabilization Force has been deployed.

-Civil police

-The Board of Peace, with the support of a International Stabilization Force, is authorised to "train and provide support to the vetted Palestinian police forces" in the Gaza Strip.

-Civil-Military Coordination Center

-A Civil-Military Coordination Center (CMCC) was set up shortly after the Gaza peace plan came into effect on 10 October 2025.
-The center aims to help facilitate the flow of humanitarian, logistical, and security assistance from international counterparts into Gaza.